 Masters Traditional Games also has Fox and Geese rules and also the rules for Bagha Chal (Tigers and Goats), the National Game of Nepal.

 King's Table: Game of the Noble Scandinavians A well written and colourfully illustrated guide to the Tafl family

-A large and extremely impressive detailed overview of rules and variations of Hnefatafl by Sten Helmfrid
+An impressive article of rules and variations of Hnefatafl by Sten Helmfrid

 You can play Tablut on-line.
 Or else you can buy and download a version to play on your PC.